 Maybe Ray’s girlfriend did love him.
-Did I believe it?
-I wasn’t sure.
+Was that even possible?
 Maybe he hadn’t a clue about women.
 Who understands relationships, anyhow?

 Maybe that explains why what happened next was like Men Are from Mars, Women Are from Venus.
 On steroids.

 I didn’t try and discuss with Ray whether his girlfriend really thought he was a stallion.
 As we rode through the night towards Cortez, the time never seemed right.
 Nor did I try to discourage him from having more beer, or from rolling a joint for himself.
 I listened, and tried to get him talking about the silver mines, and wrestling.
 He said he was the light-heavyweight wrestling champion of New Mexico.

 Ray was a raconteur.
 To hear him tell his story, in a pathos-heavy drawl, you might almost have believed he was one of life’s winners.
 Sure, he was down on his luck right now.
 But he told me he had the prospects of limitless wealth from his silver mines.
 He said he had a girlfriend who adored him.
 He had wheels, some beer, and someone to talk to.
 He was no longer in prison.

 Some people might see in Ray a great gobbet of brittle boastfulness, brimming over with larger-than-life tales of heroism and bad luck.

 But alone, in the night, I had to rub along with him.